About Us Contact Shop

 This plant does three cool things.
 First, it removes formaldehyde better than any other plant.
 Second, it acts as a humidifier for your home.
 And Third, it dresses up your space nicely.
 That’s pretty important right?

-13 thoughts on “12 Amazing Looking Air Purifying Plants You Need in Your Home”
+13 thoughts on “12 Air Purifying Plants That Look as Good as They Work”

 1. How do you keep a houseplant away from a cat?
 Only so much room on the top of the fridge.
 Guess hanging baskets it is.
 I’m told the breathable kind let the roots exchange VO’s for oxygen too.